-It’s a boule thrown “contrary to the rules”
+1. The boule was thrown “contrary to the rules”

-Article 15 says that “it is the team that does not hold the point that plays.”
-So it seems obvious that a boule played out-of-turn should be considered a boule thrown contrary to the rules.
-That means that we should apply Article 23.
+- Article 16 says that “it is the team that does not hold the point that plays.”

-It’s NOT a boule thrown “contrary to the rules”
+2. The boule was NOT thrown “contrary to the rules”

 Boules played out of turn are not considered as an infringement to the rules

-The practical effect of this interpretation is that, after a boule is thrown out-of-turn, everything is left where it is, and the game just carries on.
-The game on the ground is evaluated, and the team not holding the point (which may be either of the teams) plays the next boule.
+The practical effect of this interpretation is that, after it is discovered that one or more boules have been thrown out-of-turn, everything is left where it is, and the game carries on.

 The bottom line

 The bottom line, I think, is that while the standard FIPJP position (position #1) can sometimes leave us emotionally dissatisfied, there is no other position that is compatible with the current FIPJP rules and obviously better.